Proper hinge technique will enable you to deadlift more loads, develop powerful hamstrings, and stay injury-free.

 - First, stand with your feet hip-width apart and a slight bent at the knees.

-- Hold a bar with both hands at your thighs.
+- Hold a bar with both hands on your thighs.

 - Lift the bar off the ground, keeping your back straight and hinging at your hips throughout the entire movement.
 Focus on pushing through the heels until you feel a stretch in your hamstrings.